Hail Damage & Roof Repair Monument

 Hailstorms, hurricanes, tornadoes, and thunderstorms can give your roof with beating with debris and tree branches, and tear the shingles from your roof.
 After a storm, follow these steps to check for storm damage:

 – Inspect your attic for water damage or leaks.
 If water stains appear on your home interior walls or ceiling, you may need a roof repair or replacement.

 – Look for signs of damage from the ground.
 Look for missing pieces of metal fascia, including pieces displaced from the chimney.
 Also, look for missing shingles.
-Assess the condition is outer, edges, exhaust pipes and angles when the roof meets the walls.
+Assess the condition of the outer edges, exhaust pipes and angles when the roof meets the walls.

 – You will know if a tree fell on the roof.
 If so, do not enter your home until an expert can determine if there is any structural damage.
 Consider hiring a roofer or general contractor.
 The person you choose should have a general contractor’s license because if the house has structural damage, you’ll need roof repairs and general home repair services.

 – If the storm produced hail, you should look for siding damage, as well as roof damage.
 Hail damage is usually seen in the form of dimples, which are created when small hail chunks hit the shingle’s outer layer.